Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Omitted Proofs

 Moreover, for every $S, T\subseteq N$, we get $p^{|S|, |S\cap T|}_{|T|} = \varphi_S(N, u_T)$.

-First, note that for every coalition $S$ and $T$ such that $S\not\subseteq T$ there is at least one player $i$ such that $i\in S$ and $i\not\in T$.
-In game $u_T$, player $i$ is a null player which implies that the value of coalition $S$ is also zero:
+First, fix $N$ and note that for every coalition $S$ and $T$ such that $S\not\subseteq T$ there is at least one player $i$ such that $i\in S$ and $i\not\in T$.
+In game $u_T$, player $i$ is a null player which from Dummifying Player implies that the value of coalition $S$ is also zero:

 This concludes the proof that only dividends for which $S\subseteq T$ have non-zero weights.
 Moreover, notice that for $S\subseteq T$, $S\cap T=S$, which means that the information about the size of the intersection is redundant.
 All together gives us the form: